mgiaramita/javfuscate/README.md

 FAQ:
 ---------------------
 Q Does this compile?
 A It does.
-Java parses the unicode first and it becomes a vaild program again.
+Java decodes the unicode first and it becomes a vaild program again.

 Q Why would I want to do this?
 A You don't.